Body Dysmorphic Disorder: What is it and is there help?

 Dr. Millia Begum

-is a trained trauma specialist with over 25 years of clinical experience in psychiatry and therapy.
-She trained in the UK’s NHS system and served the NHS in various senior roles.
+is a British-trained Consultant Psychiatrist and an expert trauma specialist with over 25 years of clinical experience in psychiatry and therapy.

-She is a EMDR International Approved Consultant, EMDR researcher, and board member of the EMDR Association UK.
-She integrates Deep Brain Reorientation Therapy in her practice.
-Dr. Millia is a Certified Internal Family Systems (IFS) Therapist, bringing a compassionate, parts-informed approach to her work with clients in Dubai.
+She is a EMDRIA Approved Therapist & Consultant, an EMDR researcher, and a former board member of the EMDR Association UK.
+She uses EMDR, Deep Brain Reorienting (DBR) Therapy and is a Certified Internal Family Systems (IFS) Therapist.
+She brings a compassionate, parts-informed approach to her work with clients in Dubai.

 - Office Number: +971 4 221 6000